-This letter is provided in connection with the Company's Form 40-F annual report for the year ended December 31, 2018 (the "Annual Report") to be filed by the Company with the United States Securities and Exchange Commission (the "SEC").
-The Annual Report incorporates by reference the Annual Information Form of the Company for the year ended December 31, 2018.
+This letter is provided in connection with the Company's Form 40-F annual report for the year ended December 31, 2019 (the "Annual Report") to be filed by the Company with the United States Securities and Exchange Commission (the "SEC").
+The Annual Report incorporates by reference the Annual Information Form of the Company for the year ended December 31, 2019.

-I, Neil Winkelmann, FAusIMM, of SRK Consulting (Canada) Inc., hereby consent to the use of my name in connection with reference to my involvement in the preparation of the following technical report:
+I, Neil Winkelmann, FAusIMM, of SRK Consulting (Canada) Inc., hereby consent to the use of my name in the Annual Report and in the Registration Statement on Form F-10 (File No. 333-231801) of the Company (the "Registration Statement"), in connection with reference to my involvement in the preparation of the following technical report:

-"Preliminary Economic Assessment Update for the Springpole Gold Project, Ontario, Canada" dated October 16, 2017 (the "Technical Report").
+"Preliminary Economic Assessment Update for the Springpole Gold Project, Ontario, Canada", dated November 5, 2019 (the "Technical Report").

-and to references to the Technical Report, or portions thereof, in the Annual Report and to the inclusion and incorporation by reference of the information derived from the Technical Report in the Annual Report.
+and to references to the Technical Report, or portions thereof, in the Annual Report and Registration Statement, and to the inclusion and incorporation by reference of the information derived from the Technical Report in the Annual Report and Registration Statement.